Classification and Compensation Office

 Under the new system, students, faculty and staff will indicate their ethnicity (Hispanic/Latino or Not Hispanic/Latino) and then choose one or more racial categories: American Indian or Alaskan Native; Asian; Black or African American; White; or Native Hawaiian or Other Pacific Islander.

 We are asking your help to update your current information using the link below.
 Updating the information is not mandatory and will only take a few minutes of your time.
-Click here to participate.
+Please use this link to participate.